KaiiMenai/pands-project/analysis.md

 ![K-means Clustering](kmeans_clustering_by_species.png)

-The K-means clustering algorithm was used to group the iris dataset into three clusters, corresponding to the three species of iris flowers.
+The K-means clustering algorithm was used to group the Iris dataset into three clusters, corresponding to the three species of Iris flowers.
 The K-means algorithm works by separating the data into K-clusters, where each data point belongs to the cluster with the nearest mean.
 In this case, K was set to 3, as there are three species of iris flowers in the dataset.
 The resulting clusters were visualised using a scatter plot, with different colors representing different clusters.
 The K-means clustering results show that the algorithm was able to separate the three species of iris flowers quite well, with some overlap between Versicolor and Virginica species.